 General Human Decency

 As weird as this section may sound, it is worth mentioning.
 Smile at your Co-workers in the hallway.
 Make eye contact and tell them “Good Morning.”
-Staring at your feet, or your phone gives off a message that you are closed off from the world, and not willing to communicate.
-The aloof or pompous behavior makes for an awkward exchange at the coffee pot.
+Staring at your feet, or at your phone gives off a message that you are closed off from the world, and not willing to communicate.
+The aloof or pompous behaviour makes for an awkward exchange in the workplace.